mjfrigaard/sharing-your-work/manuscript/02chapter.md

 #### FOOTNOTES

-- The Ford Foundation report, ["Roads and Bridges"](https://www.fordfoundation.org/about/library/reports-and-studies/roads-and-bridges-the-unseen-labor-behind-our-digital-infrastructure/), outlines some other reason you should be using open source software.
+- The Ford Foundation report, ["Roads and Bridges"](https://www.fordfoundation.org/about/library/reports-and-studies/roads-and-bridges-the-unseen-labor-behind-our-digital-infrastructure/), outlines some other reason you should be using open-source software.
 - Read these articles on attentional residue and multitasking (then try to stop doing it).
     - [Why is it so hard to do my work?
 The challenge of attention residue when switching between work tasks - ScienceDirect](https://www.sciencedirect.com/science/article/pii/S0749597809000399)
     - [Information, Attention, and Decision Making](https://aom.org/uploadedFiles/Publications/AMJ/June_2015_FTE.pdf)